SmartTensors/GeoThermalCloud.jl/brady/README.md

-# Data and codes for Brady work
+# Data and codes for Brady geothermal field